Intro to Computer Engineering

 Decide how you will accept input, prompt and store a proper hex digit (‘0’-‘f’) into a char variable.

 Now it is almost time to send our nibble to the Arduino!
-Uncomment the SerialComm object and be sure to set debug to true os you can ensure the data being sent is what you expect.
+Uncomment the SerialComm object and be sure to set debug to true so you can ensure the data being sent is what you expect.
+Don’t forget to provide your SerialComm object with the name of your port from the Arudino IDE.

 The Arduino sketch you wrote earlier to turn on the lights should be able to receive bytes to manipulate the LEDs from the Java program just like it did the Serial Monitor.